 Chapter 2 : Him

-As I realized shortly afterwards, Rose Weasley was leaving out information.
+I realized very quickly Rose Weasley was leaving out information.
 She wasn’t telling me how her parents died, where her brother was, why her family didn’t help her, the political climate of her setting.
-I was probably jumping ahead of myself so naturally I assumed these were pieces she was leaving out intentionally and would be explained in due time.
+I was probably jumping ahead of myself so, naturally, I assumed these were pieces she was leaving out deliberately and would be explained in due time.
 Currently, there was a bigger query on the floor.

 “So what was the deal with you and Albus?”

 The old woman looked nostalgic for a moment.

 “What do you know about Harry Potter, Mr. Walker?”

 “Enough.”
 I knew about the prophecy, the Great War, the Dark Lord, the whole saving-the-world bit.

 “You should know then that Albus was nothing like his father.”

 “It wasn’t his fault though.”

 “It’s hard to pinpoint the blame on any one person for what happened with him, but yes, partly it may have been mine.
 There were others: his mother for instance, Scorpius, and then his brother, although Jamesy always tried his best, bless him.
 Most was his father’s though.”